 Home Energy Scotland can discuss suitable qualifying reports for you, and your property may already have an EPC.
 Search the Scottish EPC Register to check.

-Energy efficiency work required to claim the loan
+Energy efficiency work required to claim the funding

-You must submit a post-install EPC to claim your Home Energy Scotland Loan.
+You must submit a post-install EPC to claim your Home Energy Scotland Grant and Loan.
 The post-install EPC will show the heat pump has been installed and that loft or cavity wall insulation is not or is no longer recommended.
-You can add the EPC cost to your Home Energy Scotland Loan if you wish.
+You can add the EPC cost to your Home Energy Scotland Grant and Loan if you wish.

 Visit the Scottish EPC register to see if your home has a current and valid EPC.

-The Home Energy Scotland Loan is available to help with these energy efficiency improvements, too.
-The maximum funding for energy efficiency measures is £15,000 (including a maximum cashback amount of £6,000).
-There are also conditions attached to these amounts – read Home Energy Scotland Loan - in detail to find out more.
+he Home Energy Scotland Grant and Loan is available to help with these energy efficiency improvements too.
+Grant funding for energy efficiency improvements is up to 75% of the combined cost of the improvements, up to the maximum grant amount of £7,500, or £9,000 for households which qualify for the rural uplift.
+There are conditions attached to funding - read Home Energy Scotland Grant and Loan - in detail to find out more.

 Energy Performance Certificate exceptions

-In some cases you won't require a new EPC.
+In some cases you won't require a new EPC to claim funding.

 - Self-build properties - you'll need to provide planning permission documents when applying.
-To claim the Home Energy Scotland Loan, you'll need to provide title deeds instead of a post-installation EPC.
+To claim the Home Energy Scotland Grant and Loan funding, you'll need to provide title deeds instead of a post-installation EPC.

 - You installed an energy storage system only and have a current EPC which: